 The Spider-Verse is set to expand its web this summer, though Marvel and returning writer Dan Slott warn that it won't be for long: The End of the Spider-Verse is slated for later this year, and it will apparently end the multiversal Spider-family for good.

-In August, Slott will helm a five-issue anthology limited series, Edge of Spider-Verse, which employs the same name as the 2014 anthology series which introduced beloved characters like Ghost-Spider and Spider-Man Noir.
+Beginning in August, Slott will play point guard for a five-issue anthology limited series, Edge of Spider-Verse, which employs the same name as the 2014 anthology series which introduced beloved characters like Ghost-Spider and Spider-Man Noir.

-Slott's enthusiasm is still contagious, and being introduced to yet more Spider-heroes is exciting – especially with the two-part Across the Spider-Verse film production at Sony, and the MCU beginning to pay with multiverses in Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness.
-The possibilities are truly limitless, even if 'the end' is coming.
+That said, it seems unlikely that Marvel will totally do away with one of its most successful multiversal properties, especially with the two-part Across the Spider-Verse film production at Sony coming in 2023 and the MCU beginning to pay with multiverses in Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness.
+But we'll see what Marvel and Slott have up their sleeves.